×

 Is there a lot of diversity?
 Are people in Ecuador accepting of differences?

 "The majority of people here are Catholic.
 There are a large number of Evangelical Prostestant Churches.
 Also many Mormons are here helping the poor.
-They are very tolerant of all religious followers here, as long as you don't tell them their religion is wrong," commented one expat who made the move to Bahia de Caracruz.
+They are very tolerant of all religious followers here, as long as you don't tell them their religion is wrong," remarked one expat living in Bahia de Caracruz, Ecuador.

 "Yes, there is a lot of diversity in Ecuador.
 Ethnic groups, languages, backgrounds, and cultures all exist in the country in a variety of forms.
 Ecuador is home to people of African and Indigenous descent, as well as those of European and Middle Eastern descent.
 Additionally, a wide range of religious beliefs and practices can be found in the country.
-Generally, Ecuadorians are very accepting of diversity and are known to embrace it as part of the national culture," remarked one expat living in Ecuador.
+Generally, Ecuadorians are very accepting of diversity and are known to embrace it as part of the national culture," explained one expat living in Ecuador.

 View More Answers